 - Garmin Traffic recommends backup courses of action.
 Reinforcement camera viable yes (BC 30 or BC 40)

 - Voice initiated and capacity to combine with a viable cell phone for hands-free calling

 - HISTORY organization of prominent notable locales and U. S. public parks catalog

 The sound is loud and clear, even when increasing the volume, which was never necessary for me.
 It is a male or female voice option available for each language English, Spanish, and French.
-Like most units in that price range the 65 announcing real street names, together with instructions for turning.
+Like most units in that price range, the 65 announces real street names, together with instructions for turning.
 Sometimes pronunciations are off, but they get the point across.

-System MP3 player and Photo Viewer is good, and do the job done.
-Video player handles XviD.
+System MP3 player and Photo Viewer are good, and do the job done.
+The video player handles XviD.
 AVI files, which limits their usefulness, but I think that this is the only GPS to have a video player so you probably can not do better elsewhere.

 Now is one of the two main complaints I have with this model – No headphones/line-out jack!
 What is an MP3 player without?
 This will only listen to the simple (mono) through the speaker or FM transmitter to send signals to your car (more on that later).

-A “One-Touch” menu you can save your favorite locations as icons in a simple menu.
-“Home”, “Previous,” “SOS” (Emergency) and the AAA “Service” are the standard icons.
+With a “One-Touch” menu you can save your favorite locations as icons in a simple menu.
+“Home”, “Previous,” “SOS” (Emergency), and the AAA “Service” are the standard icons.
 You can add five of your own, which can indicate the POIs lists or addresses.

 Guidance – On the Road

 The 4.3″ screen packs in a surprising amount of map detail without looking cluttered.
 You can view maps in 2D or 3D (I prefer the 3D view).
 Landmark buildings can also rise from the map in three dimensions, but in my rural, I have not seen the field in practice.
 Information about the next turn is shown at the top of the screen, and I especially like the names of streets and crosses – look at them and disappear.